Studying propagating turbulent structures in the near wake of a sphere using Hilbert proper orthogonal decomposition: Introduction

-The axisymmetry in the wake at low Reynolds number is lost due to the formation of a double-threaded wake around $Re_D \approx 210$~\cite{johnson1999flow,tomboulides2000numerical}, which consists of two streamwise vortices of opposing sign that can be seen as dye threads in the wake of a free-falling sphere~\cite{magarvey1965vortices}.
+The axisymmetry in the wake at low Reynolds number is lost due to the formation of a double-threaded wake around $Re_D \approx 210$~\cite{johnson1999flow,tomboulides2000numerical}, which consists of two streamwise vortices of opposite sign that can be seen as dye threads in the wake of a free-falling sphere~\cite{magarvey1965vortices}.
 Single-frequency vortex shedding begins around $Re_D \approx 300$~\cite{taneda1956experimental,sakamoto1990study}, and hairpin-shaped vortices form at $Re_D \approx 400$~\cite{achenbach1974vortex}.
-The generation of an unsteady random side force, which has been observed in both experimental~\cite{taneda1978visual} and numerical~\cite{yun2006vortical} studies results in the loss of planar symmetry in the wake in the range of $400 < Re_D < 500$~\cite{taneda1956experimental}.
+The generation of an unsteady random side force, which has been observed in both experimental~\cite{taneda1978visual} and numerical~\cite{yun2006vortical} studies, leads to the loss of planar symmetry in the wake within the range of $400 < Re_D < 500$~\cite{taneda1956experimental}.

-From $Re_D = 800$, the small-scale Kelvin-Helmholtz instability in the shear layer at the edge of the recirculation region manifests as axisymmetric vortex shedding~\cite{constantinescu2004numerical,chomaz1993structure}.
-This is the higher frequency of two instability modes identified in the wake of the sphere by~\cite{kim1988observations}, with the lower frequency mode arising from large-scale vortex shedding.
+For $Re_D \gtrapprox 800$, the small-scale Kelvin-Helmholtz instability in the shear layer at the edge of the recirculation region appears as axisymmetric vortex shedding~\cite{constantinescu2004numerical,chomaz1993structure}.
+This is the higher-frequency of two instability modes identified in the wake of the sphere by Kim \& Durbin~\cite{kim1988observations}, with the lower-frequency mode arising from large-scale vortex shedding.
 Small-scale vortical structures are shed from the main vortical structure around $Re_D \approx 1000$~\cite{yun2006vortical}, and the recirculation region behind the sphere begins to shrink with increasing Reynolds number.
-Periodic fluctuations are present in the wake for much higher Reynolds numbers, $Re_D = O(10^6)$~\cite{achenbach1974vortex}.
+Periodic fluctuations are present in the wake for significantly higher Reynolds numbers, $Re_D = O(10^6)$~\cite{achenbach1974vortex}.